TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/c-plus-plus/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Binary Search](https://sampleprograms.io/projects/binary-search) in [C++](https://sampleprograms.io/languages/c-plus-plus) page!
+Welcome to the [Binary Search](https://sampleprograms.io/projects/binary-search) in [C++](https://sampleprograms.io/languages/c-plus-plus)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution